 Now, I haven’t done a Friday Five post for ages now, mostly because the questions always tend to revolve around stuff that’s of no interest to me whatsoever.
 This one, however, was on the theme of “things you’d take to a desert island”, and because I actually spend more time than is really healthy thinking about things I’d take to a desert island, I decided to do it.
 And you, of course, should feel free to do it too, either in your own blog, or in the comments!
 So,…

 It’s the “stranded on a desert island” question!
 You can only take one thing from each category.
 What is it and why are you taking it?

 - A food that can be planted and regrown.

 Oh God, it’s a question about food.
 I’ve said before, I’m no foodie, and the idea of planting and growing ANYTHING is really quite alien to me (this is why there’s currently a giant dead plant in a pot in our garden, and also why I regularly fantasize about living in the city and not having a garden) so I don’t really know.
 Will I have to plant the food myself?
 Will there be, like, ovens and things on the desert island?
 If there will, I will take potatoes and have them baked, or turned into crisps.
 (Not by me, natch.
 By the friendly island natives who will be keen to do this for me because they have never seen a woman with such pale blue skin before, and so they instantly assume I am some kind of God and are eager to serve me.
 With baked potatoes.)

 If there are no ovens, I guess I’ll take… um… strawberries?
 To have with champagne?
 DESERT ISLAND FAIL.

 2. A person you haven’t seen in a long time.

 My best friend, Stephanie.
-As well as being on the same wavelength at me, she is also good at cooking and knows how to put duvets inside their bags.
+As well as being on the same wavelength at me, she is also good at cooking and knows how to put duvets inside their covers.
 Which will come in handy on the island.

 3. A book you (were) read as a child.